Washpool World Heritage Trails

 Collapsible soft cup 150ml (recommended but not mandatory.
 This is a cup free event)

-The following mandatory gear items are wet weather dependant.
-Participants will be advised at least 3 days prior to the event if required.
+Participants will be notified at least 3 days prior to the event if the following items are required:

 Warm headwear (Buff or Beanie or Balaclava)

-Waterproof and breathable jacket with fully taped seams and hood
+Waterproof jackets that is breathable with fully taped seams and a hood

 Random mandatory gear checks may occur at any time.